-Site Allocation Name / Ref Site Size (ha) Allocation Type (Housing, Employment, Mixed Use) Total Units (Private and Affordable) Pand Aunits Phasing Tranche SP2(1) / PLA1: Porthcawl Waterfront Regeneration Area, Porthcawl Regeneration Growth Area 41.72 32 ha Strategic Mixed-use Regeneration Site 1,115 1,100 residential units 335 330 Affordable units 2018-2022: 0 2023-2027: 420180 2028-2033: 600
+Site Allocation Name / Ref Site Size (ha) Allocation Type (Housing, Employment, Mixed Use) Total Units (Private and Affordable) P and A units Phasing Tranche SP2(1) / PLA1: Porthcawl Waterfront Regeneration Area, Porthcawl Regeneration Growth Area 41.32 ha Strategic Mixed-use Regeneration Site 1,100 residential units 330 Affordable units 2018-2022: 0 2023-2027: 180 2028-2033: 600 After plan period: 320

-Porthcawl Waterfront is an underutilised, 41.72-32 hectare brownfield site occupying a prominent seafront position.
+Porthcawl Waterfront is an underutilised, 41.32 hectare brownfield site occupying a prominent seafront position.
 Extending from Trecco Bay caravan site and Rhych Point in the east to the existing harbour and town centre to the west, it is currently occupied by a variety of land uses including the former Council owned Sandy Bay Caravan Site, the fairground, harbour, open space/recreation facilities and Salt Lake Car Park.
 The site is located within 6.4km (4 miles) of junction 37 of the M4 and is connected by the A4229.
 The A4106 links Porthcawl to Bridgend (via the A48) which is approximately 11-12km (7-8 miles) to the east.
 The Trecco Bay Holiday Park is immediately adjacent to the eastern boundary of the site.

 The provision of active travel within the scheme is a key infrastructure requirement that future proposals will be expected to deliver upon, both in terms of providing sufficient land area and funding the costs of new active travel routes.
 The active travel requirements within the regeneration area are expected to facilitate the use of sustainable modes of transport across the site, both in an east to west and north to south axis.
 In addition to facilitating the use of sustainable modes of transport within the site, any forthcoming proposal will be expected to improve active connectivity to the existing Town Centre and the wider settlement of Porthcawl.
-Connections must be made to the existing active travel route PORC3\4084 and new routes should be provided to accord with the proposed routes within the Council's Active Travel Network MapsATNM: INM-POR-12, INM-POR-13, INM-POR-14, INM-POR-15, INM-POR-18, INM-POR-18, INM-POR-12, INM-POR-13, INM-POR-14, INM-POR-15, INM-POR-17, INM-POR-18, INM-POR-22, INM-POR-23, INM-POR-24, INM-POR-25, INM-POR-26 and INM-POR-28.
+Connections must be made to the existing active travel route 4084 and new routes should be provided to accord with the proposed routes within the Council's ATNM: INM-POR-01, INM-POR-12, INM-POR-13, INM-POR-14, INM-POR-15, INM-POR-17, INM-POR-18, INM-POR-29, INM-POR-29, INM-POR-24, INM-POR-25, INM-POR-26 and INM-POR-28.